QuarkChain/pm/L2/contract_upgrade_test.md

 1. **Familiarity with the upgrade workflow**, especially since we're using a customized `OptimismPortal2` contract, which may require additional steps beyond the standard flow.
 2. **Compatibility with Gnosis Safe**, ensuring the upgrade process works seamlessly when executed via a Gnosis Safe wallet.

-> **Important:** There is a one-to-one mapping between each OPCM and the target contracts version.
-You **must** deploy a dedicated OPCM for each version you plan to upgrade to.
-OPCM and `op-deployer` **do not support** upgrades between custom or non-standard versions.
+> **Important:** Each OPCM corresponds to a specific target contract version.
+You must deploy a dedicated OPCM for each target version you plan to upgrade to.
+Note that both OPCM (as part of the contract release package) and op-deployer do not support upgrades between custom or non-standard versions.

 ---